The Great SEO Upskilling: The New GEO Specialists Driving AI Visibility

 GEO specialists are the upskilled SEOs helping multi-location brands increase AI visibility, authority, and performance across the entire search journey.

 Who’s reporting on how multi-location brands are being perceived and recommended by AI agents?
-That’s exactly the gap the upskilled SEO — the GEO specialist — is designed to fill.
+That’s exactly the gap the upskilled SEO — the GEO specialist — is meant to fill.
 A new kind of search expert who combines strong SEO foundations and is focused on increasing visibility, brand authority, and location performance across the entire search journey, wherever consumers are.

 Why the GEO Specialist Role Exists Now